Drugs and Alcohol, the Real Orientation

 Note: The rhyme makes it easier to remember, but "never fear" is always bullshit when it comes to drugs (yes, alcohol is a drug).

 See my comments on pacing, above; if you start off with beer and get drunk, now is not the time to switch gears to the trickier-to-regulate strong alcohol.
-Start playing with stronger booze, and by that time your discretion and judgement will be fucked, your rate of consumption will out of control, and before you know it you'll be puking your guts out.
+Start playing with stronger booze when your discretion and judgement are fucked, and your rate of consumption will out of control, and before you know it you'll be puking your guts out.

 If your friend starts puking, especially at the end of a long night of drinking, don't just point and laugh (though you should make sure to make fun of him for fucking up; just do it later, like the next time he heads out to do some drinking).
 Make sure he's okay; make sure he doesn't choke on his own vomit (you really don't want to be explaining this one at his funeral).